Support Press Contact

 The Lyme Academy’s greatest resource is its cadre of leaders, volunteers, and instructors.
 These committed individuals provide the organization with the highest level of governance, expertise, and creativity.

-Board of Trustees
+Board Of Trustees

-Michael Duffy, Chair >
+Michael Duffy, Chair

-Laura Lee Miller, Vice Chair >
+Laura Hansen, Vice Chair

 Paul Knierim, Secretary